Why I Feel Sleep Is So Important For Children AND Their Parents

 Don't it always seem to go that you don't know what you've got 'til it's gone" ~Joni Mitchell

 Or maybe, you knew what you had, but you thought you would never lose it?

-Their growing brains need food.
-Brain food = SLEEP
+Their growing brains need food and SLEEP to help them continue developing!

 Children and babies who are sleep deprived are all the things I have described above and more.
 They are unable to handle their emotions, they have decreased appetite and their gross motor skills can suffer.